mwanji/toml4j/README.md

 ### Converting Objects To TOML

-You can write any arbitrary object to a TOML `String`, `File`, `Writer`, or `OutputStream` with a `TomlWriter`.
+You can write `Map`s and custom objects to a TOML `String`, `File`, `Writer`, or `OutputStream` with a `TomlWriter`.
 Each TomlWriter instance is customisable, immutable and threadsafe, so it can be reused and passed around.
 Constants and transient fields are ignored.

+To write a `List` of objects as a table array, put the list in a `Map` or in a custom object.

 ```java
 class AClass {